bstadie/bstadie.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-The primary goal of my research is to build machines that can solve problems as efficiently as humans.
-Recent years have seen tremendous progress towards machines that achieve human-level performance on rigid well-defined tasks such as translation and image classification.
-Yet, there has been comparatively little progress towards reverse engineering the learning capabilities of humans.
-Algorithms learn each new task from scratch, requiring extensive training data and computational resources.
-For these algorithms, learning is never a continual process.
-I want to close this gap by creating algorithms that learn strong priors from past experiences.
+I am interested in developing algorithms that endow robots with human-like problem-solving abilities.
 Most of my work falls under the umbrellas of [exploration](https://arxiv.org/pdf/1507.00814.pdf), [imitation learning](https://arxiv.org/abs/1703.01703), and [meta](https://arxiv.org/pdf/1803.01118.pdf) [learning](https://arxiv.org/pdf/1808.07804.pdf).

 Short Bio
 ======
-I am currently a postdoctoral researcher at the [Vector Institute](https://vectorinstitute.ai/), where I work with [Jimmy Ba](https://jimmylba.github.io/).
+I am currently a postdoctoral researcher at the [Vector Institute](https://vectorinstitute.ai/), an AI research institute with strong ties to the University of Toronto.
 In 2018, I completed my PhD at UC Berkeley.
 My advisor was [Pieter Abbeel](http://people.eecs.berkeley.edu/~pabbeel/).
 In 2016 and 2017, I was a research scientist at Open AI, where I was advised by Ilya Sutskever.
 I received a BA in mathematics from the University of Chicago, where I spent four wonderful years.